 Does Cannabis Have Negative Interactions with Your Pharmaceuticals?

-Cannabis indica and Cannabis sativa are the most prominent species of cannabis.
-Analytic chemists study the species’ respective profiles as more important than their respective strains.
+Cannabis indica and Cannabis sativa are the most prominent cannabis species.
+Analytical chemists study the species’ respective profiles as more important than their respective strains.

-As a poly-pharmaceutical herb, cannabis has 108 cannabinoids including the prominent THC and CBD.
-Terpenes are the aromatic compounds, and at least 420 constituents make up the chemistry.
+As a poly-pharmaceutical herb, cannabis has 108 cannabinoids, including the prominent THC and CBD.
+Terpenes are aromatic compounds, and at least 420 constituents make up the chemistry.

-The Department of Health finds two important concerns:
+The Department of Health finds two critical concerns:

 1. “Serious adverse effects are rare with cannabis or its constituents.